calc1f4r/Mon-tout/general-findings/Generalchecks.md

 **Likelihood**: Medium
 **Description**: Initialization functions without proper access control can lead to contract hijacking.

+**Context**: Unprotected initializers are particularly dangerous in proxy patterns, where implementation contracts can be re-initialized after deployment.
+The Parity wallet freeze ($150M locked) exemplifies the dangers of improper initialization security.
+Many modern proxy implementations still face this risk when developers misunderstand how initialization works across the proxy-implementation boundary.

 **Vulnerable Code**:
 ```solidity
 // ❌ Bad: Unprotected initializer